Quick overview:

 This procedure and its results were tested on Windows XP (Home & Pro; with & without SP's) and VISTA (representative Ultimate).

-Note: The following applies to all work in the registration area: First secure the bowl that you want to modify or even remove!
+Note: The following applies to all work in the registration area: First save the key that you want to modify or even remove!

 Preparation